RadialDevGroup/ombudsman/ATTENDANCE.md

   discretion.
 Core hours including 9:30 am standup time, must, however, be observed.

-* Please plan to work 40 Hours, and no less than 32 doing client-billable, community, or business development, as available.
+* Please plan to work 40 Hours, and at a minimum of 32 doing client-billable, community, or business development, as available.

+* By Thursday morning, if you estimate that you will not be able achieve 32 billable hours and/or complete your assigned Sprint goals by Friday afternoon, you must present the problem and solution to your developer lead and Lindsay.
+If you fail to communicate the problem and solution by Thursday morning, this will a strike against you.
+If you receive three strikes, this can result in grounds for dismissal.
+Personal emergencies and unforeseen circumstances will not be considered as a strike.

+* If you have reached your 32 billable hours and completed all assigned Sprint goals, you are responsible for connecting with all developer leads to see if you can assist the project.

-* The remaining 8 hours may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc. (e.g. 20% time)
+* Any remaining time may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc. (e.g. 20% time).

 * Please account for your 20% time, any networking events or meetups where you mention the company, etc, along with other reported times.